Wake Up To Mental Clarity: How Sleep Enhances Cognitive Function

 Proper nighttime practices not only bolster physical wellness but also lay the foundation for improved mental acuity during waking hours.

-They constitute an essential part of overall well-being and contribute directly to sharpened intellectual capacities by facilitating adequate restorative stages of slumber.
+They constitute an essential part of overall and contribute directly to sharpened intellectual capacities by facilitating adequate restorative stages of slumber.

 The next section will delve into effective approaches for dealing with prevalent sleep problems that might interfere with these beneficial habits and impede cognitive functioning.